parklab/comparative-website/transcriptome.md

 ## Description

 We used expression patterns to align the stages in the worm and fly development, finding a novel pairing between the worm embryo and fly pupa stages, in addition to the expected embryo-to-embryo and larvae-to-larvae pairings.
+See the Li et al., Genome Res.
+(2014) 24:1086-101. for more details.

 ## Data Source